-Distribution
+Electronic Distribution

 We are furnishing our proxy materials to our stockholders over the internet using "Notice and Access" delivery.
-We elected to use this method as it reduces the environmental impact of our Meeting and our print and distribution costs.
-On or about March 25, 2020, we expect to mail to our stockholders a Notice of Internet Availability of Proxy Materials containing instructions on how to access our proxy materials and the Cohu 2019 Annual Report via the Internet and how to vote your proxy.
-This proxy statement, the accompanying proxy card and the Cohu 2019 Annual Report are being made available to stockholders on or about March 25, 2020.
+Electronic delivery is faster, convenient, economical and more environmentally friendly.
+On or about March 24, 20201, we expect to mail to our stockholders a Notice of Internet Availability of Proxy Materials containing instructions on how to access our proxy materials and the Cohu 2020 Annual Report via the Internet and how to vote your proxy.
 If you received the Notice of Internet Availability of Proxy Materials, you will not automatically receive a printed copy of Cohu's proxy materials in the mail.
 If you would like to receive a printed copy, please follow the instructions provided in the Notice of Internet Availability of Proxy Materials.